jakubbaginski/ud120-projects/README.md

 ### TO DO

 - add code static verification
 - detached mode - start command should be simpler
+- defaulting password for user ud120 - change direct insert into something else
 - ideas ? :)

 ### Changelog